ope079/expenditure-tracker/README.md

 ![coverage2][coverage2]

+The coverage of the integration test as can be seen above is 44%.
+However the functionality and connectivity of the CRUD applications in the HTML front end and their adequate connectiivity and functionality with the backend database layer have been tested to be working.

-And the consoile output of the integration tests are below:
+And the console output of the integration tests are below:

 ![integrationtests][integrationtests]